 The strengths of project controls lie in their data-focused approach and attention to detail.
-A project manager does not simply want to know that there is a cost overrun, but rather wants to know the root causes, the precise numbers, and how it can be fixed.
-This is where a fully integrated project controls solution can help with efficiency in getting answers quickly, and visibility into performance that can reduce project costs.
+A project manager does not simply want to know that there is a cost overrun, but rather wants to know the root causes, the precise numbers, and how it can be resolved.
+This is where a fully integrated project controls solution can help with efficiency in obtaining answers quickly, and provide visibility into performance that can reduce project costs.

 Let’s dive into the processes that define project controls.

 Planning is one of the important steps in which controllers and project managers work together.
-Whether it’s creating project plans, schedules, work-breakdown structures or cost estimates, planning gives everyone a baseline to work with throughout the project.
+Whether it’s creating project plans, schedules, work-breakdown structures or cost estimates, planning gives your team a baseline to work with throughout the project.

 Integrating the budgeting process into project activities is essential to calculate costs accurately and to understand when and why variances occur.
-By time-phasing budgets and refining the numbers, a transparent model is available for senior managers and team members alike to serve as both a benchmark throughout the project and understand vitally important cash flows.
+By time-phasing budgets and refining the numbers, a transparent model is available for senior managers and team members alike.
+This model serves as a benchmark throughout the project to understand vitally important cash flows.

 Project controls provide a meticulous approach to managing risk.
 By preemptively identifying risks, monitoring risk continuously, and developing contingency plans to address and mitigate issues, it becomes possible to reduce impact on budget and schedule.
 It also helps prevent some risks from happening in the future.

-By increasing the accuracy of estimates-at-complete, project controllers and managers can gain a lot more insight into the current drivers of cost and schedule overruns.
-Good progress measurement is a critical input to the forecasting process.
+By increasing the accuracy of estimates-at-complete, project controllers and managers can gain more insight into the current drivers of cost and schedule overruns.
+Good progress measurement is a vital input to the forecasting process.
 It serves as the comparison against actual and committed costs that enable project controllers to extrapolate a forecast using a combination of standard forecasting methods and formulas.
-Regular, timely updates aid the project controller by enabling faster response and corrective action to when a project begins to get off track.
+Regular, timely updates aid the project controller by enabling faster response and corrective action to when a project starts to get off track.

 Defining and using key performance indicators (KPIs) to monitor project health and forecast trends is crucial to take corrective actions.
 Organizations that use performance information to manage projects, like the calculations used in Earned Value Management, achieve a 68% success rate, compared to a 7% success rate for projects that don’t leverage this data.